 Unpaid taxes and interest must be paid, if due, but in many cases, taxpayers can utilize the Foreign Earned Income Exclusion and/or foreign tax credits to reduce or eliminate taxes due.

 FACT OR FICTION – THE STREAMLINED PROCEDURES IS NOT THE ONLY TAX AMNESTY PROGRAM AVAILABLE.

 While the Streamlined Procedures is the main program for non-willfully delinquent taxpayers, there are a number of additional options available to delinquent taxpayers.
-For example, there are special programs and procedures for taxpayers who have only failed to file FBARs or have failed to include an informational form with their tax return, such as the form for ownership of a foreign corporation.
+For example, there are special procedures for taxpayers who have only failed to file FBARs.

-There is also a new program for willfully delinquent taxpayers, featuring heavier penalties (but avoidance of criminal prosecution), which was introduced in September of last year, after the OVDP program ended.
+There is also a program for willfully delinquent taxpayers, featuring heavier penalties (but avoidance of criminal prosecution), which was introduced shortly after the OVDP program ended in 2018.

 For this reason, if you are a delinquent taxpayer looking to catch up with the IRS, it is critical that you weigh all of the options available to you.

 FACT OR FICTION – THE IRS TAX AMNESTY PROGRAMS MAY NOT LAST FOREVER.